9630613/MBSD-OnePedalController-CodeGeneration-FunctionValidation-SIL/README.md

 ## Project Overview

 This project bridges the gap between model-based design and embedded deployment.
-The complete one-pedal controller — including its functional safety layer — is compiled and flashed onto simulID using the **Simulink Support Package for Arduino Hardware**.
+The complete one-pedal controller — including its functional safety layer — is compiled and flashed onto simulIDE using the **Simulink Support Package for Arduino Hardware**.
 The electrical interfaces are designed and wired in **SimulIDE**, and the full controller functionality (including safe state) is validated through interactive hardware simulation.

 Key contributions:
 - Mapping of all controller signals to Arduino physical pins (digital, analog, PWM)